Patient X (The X-Files): Plot

 In Kazakhstan, two young boys see an unknown object fall from the sky.
 Seconds later, they witness a man being burned alive, and one of the boys is killed by an Alien Rebel who has his eyes and mouth sewn shut.
 The next day, Marita Covarrubias (Laurie Holden) leads an investigation of UN peacekeepers of the area.
-She runs into Alex Krycek (Nicholas Lea), who has caught Dimitri, the other Kazakh boy.
+She runs into Alex Krycek (Nicholas Lea), who has caught Dmitri, the other Kazakh boy.
 Krycek tells Marita to tell her superiors that "it is all going to hell".

 Meanwhile, Fox Mulder (David Duchovny) attends a lecture at MIT, where the testimony of Cassandra Spender (Veronica Cartwright), an alien abductee, is being presented.
 Mulder argues against other members of the lecture over the existence of alien life, claiming that it is a lie created to cover up a program of medical experimentation on civilians run by the military industrial complex.
 When the lecture ends, Mulder is met by Dr. Heitz Werber, who is surprised to see that Mulder has lost his belief in alien life since the last time they met.
 Werber tells Mulder that he is Cassandra's doctor, and asks him to visit her.

 Meanwhile, Krycek, who has beaten Dmitri into telling him what he saw, orders his Russian colleagues to infect him with the black oil.
 Back in the United States, Werber introduces Mulder to Cassandra, who considers him a hero of hers.
 She claims that the aliens are in a state of upheaval and that she will be abducted by them again.
 Mulder tells Cassandra there is nothing he can do for her and leaves.

 In Russia, Krycek, working against the orders of his superiors, kidnaps the infected Dmitri and flees to the U.S., sewing shut the boy's eyes, nose, and mouth to keep the black oil from leaving his body.
 At FBI headquarters, Dana Scully (Gillian Anderson) meets Agent Jeffrey Spender (Chris Owens), Cassandra's son, who fears the damage to his reputation if his colleagues learn about his mother.
 He tells Scully to keep Mulder away from her.